EdwardMo1127/Algorithms-Exploration/README.md

 If there is at least one yellow piece on the top, rotate the cube so that one of the yellow pieces is in the bottom left corner.
 If there are no yellow pieces on the top, follow the algorithm below until there is at least one yellow piece to put in the bottom left corner.
-Follow this algorithm until the yellow side solves, and keep rotating the cube so that there is a yellow piece in the bottom left corner: R U R' U R U2 R'
+Follow this algorithm until the yellow side solves, and keep rotating the cube so that there is a yellow piece in the bottom left corner: *R U R' U R U2 R'*

 Alternatively, you may follow the algorithms on [this sheet](https://jperm.net/algs/2x2/oll) for a quicker solve as I’ve only memorized one of them.

 Lastly, to solve the whole cube, rotate the top in such a way that one side face is solved.
 If no side faces can be solved, follow the algorithm below until one side face can be solved.

-Make sure that the white side is at the bottom of the cube with the solved side is facing away from you and follow this algorithm: R’ F R’ B’2 R F’ R B’2 R2 B’2 U’
+Make sure that the white side is at the bottom of the cube with the solved side is facing away from you and follow this algorithm: *R’ F R’ B’2 R F’ R B’2 R2 B’2 U’*<br/>
 After using this algorithm once, the Pyraminx should be solved.

 [![2x2x2](https://i.ytimg.com/vi/rJlh5p2wAKA/maxresdefault.jpg)](https://www.youtube.com/watch?v=bCn8TajrPqc)